A clinical trial to look at the safety and effectiveness of mosunetuzumab plus lenalidomide for treating follicular lymphoma

 2. How does the CO41942 clinical trial work?

 This clinical trial is recruiting people with FL.
 People who take part in this clinical trial (participants) will be given the clinical trial treatment mosunetuzumab plus lenalidomide for up to 1 year.
 The clinical trial doctor will see them regularly.
-These hospital visits will include checks to see how the participant responds to the treatment and any side effects they may have.
-After being given their last dose, participants will be contacted by the clinical trial staff approximately every 6 months for 2 years, as long as they agree to it.
-The total time of participation in the clinical trial will depend on how the participant responds to treatment but could be from 1 day to about 3 years.
+These hospital visits will include checks to see how the participant responds to the treatment and any unwanted effects they may have.
+After being given their last dose, participants will be contacted by the clinical trial staff approximately every 6 months, for up to 5 years from the start of the trial as long as they agree to it, or until their cancer gets worse or they start a new treatment for FL.
+The total time of participation in the clinical trial will depend on how the participant responds to treatment but could be from 1 day to about 5 years.
 Participants can stop trial treatment and leave the clinical trial at any time.

-The main clinical trial endpoints (the main results measured in the trial to see if the drug has worked) are the number and seriousness of any side effects that occur while on treatment.
+The main clinical trial endpoints (the main results measured in the trial to see if the drug has worked) are the number and seriousness of any unwanted effects that occur while on treatment.

 The other clinical trial endpoints include: